HerrFarmer/GettingAndCleaningData/README.md

 - run_analysis.r
 - CodeBook.md

-UCI HAR Dataset contains the raw data processed by the R script run_analysis. *Note that data in subfolder 'Inertial Signals' is not used.*
+The folder UCI HAR Dataset contains the raw data processed by the R script run_analysis. *Note that data in subfolder 'Inertial Signals' is not used.*

 The R script first loads all the datasets into data frames and then starts to merge: